Кератит, викликаний вірусом простого герпесу

 • Characteristic findings include a branching dendritic or serpentine corneal lesion (indicating dendritic keratitis), disc-shaped, localized corneal edema and haze plus anterior uveitis (indicating disciform keratitis), or stromal scarring (indicating stromal keratitis).

-• Diagnosis is confirmed by finding a dendritic ulcer, by viral culture, or by NAAT swab.
+• Diagnosis is confirmed by characteristic clinical findings, by viral culture, or by NAAT swab.

 • Treatment requires antivirals, usually topical ganciclovir or trifluridine or oral acyclovir or valacyclovir.